The best UTM spreadsheet templates

 How Uplifter solves this: Uplifter replaces free-text fields with locked, pre-approved dropdowns.
 There is no box to type "Facebook" in.
 The governance isn't a document.
 It's built into the tool.
 Read the UTM best practices guide.

-7. When to graduate from a spreadsheet to a dedicated tool
+When to graduate from sheets to a dedicated tool

 A spreadsheet is a starting point, not a long-term solution.
 These are the signs you have outgrown yours: